Blaneczek/BladeOfLegend_ATBSystem/README.md

 <img src="https://github.com/user-attachments/assets/74257afa-30b0-41d6-abfa-187f43de648c" width="415"> ![slotsgif](https://github.com/user-attachments/assets/74bc39c9-28da-4318-87d1-637c773c6a39)

 </br>Combat Manager is the main part of the system that manages gameplay, and also UI elements.
-We can break it down into 3 parts: Player, Enemies and General.
+We can break it down into 3 parts (Player, Enemies and General) and describe the most important functions.
 <br>Player: The manager spawns all heroes with the appropriate data and handles clicking on slots when the player performs an action.
 Then, when the action is used, it processes it further, adding it to the queue.

 ```c++